MDouglas345/Boostability-Route-Parser/README.md

 # Boostability-Route-Parser

-A simple parser that take a list of route -> destination paris and produces paths
+A simple parser that take a list of route -> destination pairs and produces paths